|Putney Music Season Continues|

 Putney Music is a society of music lovers who meet fortnightly from September to April to hear some of the world’s most celebrated musicians talk about their lives and work.
 Guest speakers come from all fields of music – the concert hall, recital platform, opera, ballet, television and film; and also include producers, broadcasters, critics and writers.

 Putney Music was founded in 1950 by the critic and writer, Ralph Hill.
-It began as a Gramophone Society where members and visitors could meet internationally renowned musicians in an informal setting.
+It began as a Gramophone Society, which has January 27, 2015 where members and visitors can meet internationally renowned musicians in an informal setting.

 The Society enjoys a membership of over two hundred members, some of whom have a considerable knowledge of music while others have very little, but all share a great love of music.